 - What are the guarantees that the bugs will be fixed?

 - Is it free or not?
 If not, how much it costs.

 You can also read reviews on the rating&review platforms such as Clutch.
 Look for the company's portfolio, its approach.

 Problem #6 I’m Afraid to Lose Control Over The Process

-The project required a massive and collective engagement on both sides to turn the idea into a successful product.
+Every project requires a massive and collective engagement on both sides to turn an idea into a successful product.
 I know how important it is for startup founders to keep track of everything happening on the project.
 And outsourcing may seem like hiring a nanny for a child.
 But you can leverage your control.

 Why does the problem arise?
 Lack of communication between the client and the product team.

 How to solve it?
 Leveraging control is possible when you set up the communication process between the client and product team.
 For example, you may ask an Account manager to send you one message with the work done and links to check it out.
 Or setting up the calls with the product team every week or biweekly.
 Regular check-ins and reports will help here.

 Many Uptech's clients are from the US, which means they wake up and have their morning cups of coffee when we shut down our laptops for family dinners.We've been working effectively according to such a schedule for 5 years, so here are some tips to solve time zone issues while outsourcing.